Skip to Main Navigation

 Overview

-In addition, the energy and food price hikes due to the Russian-Ukraine conflict had imposed an additional burden as they weighed on household budget.
-The simulation analysis, which did not account for implications of COVID-19 or for the fiscal policy response implemented between 2020 and 2022 to support households, suggests that inflation could increase poverty 4 percentage points from the national poverty rate of about 18 percent, measured in 2019/20.
-Poverty is expected to decline due to the projected economic recovery and moderating inflation.
+The World Bank’s Assessment, which did not account for implications of COVID-19 or for the fiscal policy response implemented between 2020 and 2022 to support households, suggests that inflation could increase poverty 4 percentage points from the national poverty rate of about 18 percent, measured in 2019/20.

-Key reforms are needed for Cambodia to sustain pro-poor growth, foster competitiveness, sustainably manage natural resource wealth, and improve access to and quality of public services.
+Key reforms are needed for Cambodia to sustain inclusive growth, foster competitiveness, sustainably manage natural resource wealth, and improve access to and quality of public services.
 Cambodia continues to have a serious infrastructure gap and would benefit from greater connectivity and investments in rural and urban infrastructure.
 Further diversification of the economy will require fostering entrepreneurship, expanding the use of technology, and building new skills to address emerging labor market needs.
 Accountable and responsive public institutions will also be critical.
 Boosting investments in human capital will be of utmost importance to achieve Cambodia’s ambitious goal of reaching middle-income status by 2030.

 LENDING